-The EVO pilot, initially developed by Future-Focused Finance and the Healthcare Costing for Value Institute, took place in 2019 with four trusts, covering acute, mental health and community services.
-A summary of the pilot can be found here and the case studies from the pilot sites are available below.
+A successful pilot of the framework, initially developed by Future-Focused Finance and the HFMA’s Healthcare Costing for Value Institute, took place in 2019 with four trusts, covering acute, mental health and community services.
+Case studies from these pilot sites can be found at the bottom of this page.